Changissnz/nu_merchant_principal/README.md

 To be a hypnotizer to a subject, the cycle could present itself as an entity with elements separate from the subject.
-The subject is not involved in the process/es that run the cycle, and their place is to be a third-party observer to the cycle.
+The subject is not involved in the process/es that run the cycle, and their place is of a third-party observer to the cycle.
 After some number of iterations, the observer discovers the cycle to be composed of a head and some number of checkpoints before the cycle terminates back at the head.
 The observer's memory recollection trains them